 This article examines the third pattern in the list above: a malicious actor attempts to create multiple fake accounts from the same device in short succession.
 If multiple sign-ups happen on the same device with a reasonable amount of time between them, they should be regarded as valid.
 For example, think of family members who use the same computer to sign up for the service.
 However, if multiple signups occur quickly, this can be an indication of fraud.

 You'll learn how to use Go to set up a web app that serves a sign-up page and captures the browser fingerprint along with the sign-up data.
 If the fingerprint of a sign-up is the same as the fingerprint of an existing account that was created less than a minute ago, the app will refuse to register the new user.
-You'll do this by integrating the Fingerprint Pro JS library into the sign-up page and using Fingerprint Pro to identify a device with 99.5 percent accuracy.
+You'll do this by integrating the Fingerprint Pro JS library into the sign-up page and using Fingerprint Pro to identify a device with industry-leading accuracy.

 You'll end up with a minimal Go web server that serves a sign-up page and determines the user's unique device ID before saving the user or rejecting the sign-up.